‘Alexander Street Video’. Available: http://vasc.alexanderstreet.com.chain.kent.ac.uk/

 Seremetakis and N, ‘The Screaming’, in The last word: women, death, and divination in Inner Mani, Chicago: University of Chicago Press, 1991.

-Classen and C, ‘An Andean Cosmology’, in Visual sense: a cultural reader, vol. Sensory formations, Oxford: Berg, 2008.
+Classen and C, ‘An Andean Cosmology’, in Visual sense: a cultural reader, Oxford: Berg, 2008.

 S. Helmreich, ‘An Anthropologist Underwater: Immersive Soundscapes, Submarine Cyborgs, and Transductive Ethnography’, American ethnologist, vol. 34, no. 4, pp. 621–641, 2007.